 Stacey has been a director on the Knowles Centre board since 2013 and has been on the board of Community Legal Education Association since 2015, currently serving as Vice-President.
 She is currently the Lawyer Supervisor with a Pro Bono Students Canada project in partnership with Ka Ni Kanichihk, Inc.

 She has guest lectured at Robson Hall Faculty of Law in a variety of courses and has been a guest judge at the second-year advocacy trials.
 She has coached Solomon Greenberg finalists and provide feedback to Gale Cup students on their factums and advocacy.
 Every year Stacey coaches Grade 12 students as they prepare for Manitoba Bar Association Law Day mock trials.
 This year she is coaching Robson Hall students participating at the Kawashhkamon Moot.
-She accepted a position as a sessional lecturer at Robson Hall in the 2018-2019 school year, teaching Aboriginal People and the Law: Criminal Justice and Family Law (Child Protection) Topics.
+She was an organizer of the Kawaskimhon Moot, held in Winnipeg in March 2020.
+She has been a sessional lecturer at Robson Hall since 2018, teaching Aboriginal People and the Law: Criminal Justice and Family Law (Child Protection) Topics and the Indigenous People and the Criminal Justice System seminar.

 In her free time, she practices yoga and spends time with her family and fur baby, Lovey.